inpsyde/modularity/docs/Package.md

 There are three package-specific hooks:

-- `Package::ACTION_INIT`, fired at the beginning of the "build" phase, enables adding modules or connecting packages to the passed `Package` instance.
+- `Package::ACTION_INITIALIZING`, fired at the beginning of the "build" phase, enables adding modules or connecting packages to the passed `Package` instance.
 - `Package::ACTION_INITIALIZED`, fired at the end of the "build" phase, enables external code to access `Package`'s container, resolving services.
 No modification to the `Package`'s services are possible at this time or later.
-- `Package::ACTION_READY`, fired at the end of the "boot" phase, enables external code to access `Package`'s instance at a stage where it did all its job by registering services and adding hook to WordPress.
+- `Package::ACTION_BOOTED`, fired at the end of the "boot" phase, enables external code to access `Package`'s instance at a stage where it did all its job by registering services and adding hook to WordPress.

 All the hooks above enable access to `Package` properties and to retrieve information about specific modules.